Copper in biology

 Copper is an essential trace element that is vital to the health of all living things (plants, animals and microorganisms).
 In humans, copper is essential to the proper functioning of organs and metabolic processes.
-The human body has complex homeostatic mechanisms which attempt to ensure a constant supply of available copper, while eliminating excess copper whenever this occurs.
+Also, in humans, copper helps maintain the nervous system, immune system, brain development, and activates genes, as well as assisting in the production of connective tissues, blood vessels, and energy.
+The human body has complex homeostatic mechanisms that regulate a constant supply of available copper, while eliminating excess copper, if needed to assure homeostasis.
 However, like all essential elements and nutrients, too much or too little nutritional ingestion of copper can result in a corresponding condition of copper excess or deficiency in the body, each of which has its own unique set of adverse health effects.

 Daily dietary standards for copper have been set by various health agencies around the world.
 Standards adopted by some nations recommend different copper intake levels for adults, pregnant women, infants, and children, corresponding to the varying need for copper during different stages of life.

+Organ meats, shellfish, nuts, seeds, chocolate, potatoes, and mushrooms are sources of dietary copper.
+Copper is commonly available in dietary supplements and is included in multivitamin products.

 Biochemistry

 Copper proteins have diverse roles in biological electron transport and oxygen transportation, processes that exploit the easy interconversion of Cu(I) and Cu(II).
 Copper is essential in the aerobic respiration of all eukaryotes.
 In mitochondria, it is found in cytochrome c oxidase, which is the last protein in oxidative phosphorylation.
-Cytochrome c oxidase is the protein that binds the O2 between a copper and an iron; the protein transfers 4 electrons to the O2 molecule to reduce it to two molecules of water.
-Copper is also found in many superoxide dismutases, proteins that catalyze the decomposition of superoxides by converting it (by disproportionation) to oxygen and hydrogen peroxide:
+Cytochrome c oxidase is the protein that binds the O2 between a copper and an iron; the protein transfers four electrons to the O2 molecule to reduce it to two molecules of water.
+Copper is also found in many superoxide dismutases, proteins that catalyze the decomposition of superoxides by converting it (by disproportionation) to oxygen or hydrogen peroxide: